Mrs C Johnston (Head of Department)

 Mrs R E Gilbert (Part-Time)

-Mrs S L Karayiannis (Maternity Leave)
+Mrs S L Karayiannis (Part-Time)

 In general terms the following desirable pupil outcomes are sought through the study of Geography: